GeoModelLab/CrYP/README.md

 $$

 where:
-- FVC_i = Fractional vegetation cover at the i-th composite date
+- FVC_i = Fractional vegetation cover at the i-th date
 - NDVI_i = is the NDVI at the i-th composite date
 - NDVI_flo = is the NDVI value at POS
 - NDVI_sow = is the NDVI value at CWS